Section 9 of the Constitution Act, 1867: Constitutional effect

 By maintaining the monarch as the head of the executive, section 9 continued all of the royal prerogative powers of the monarch with respect to executive powers, as well as aspects of the prerogative relating to the operation of government, such as the power to appoint ministries, summon or dissolve Parliament, and call elections.
 Those powers are exercised on the advice of the elected government, under the principles of responsible government.

-Related provisions
+Related provisions of the Constitution Act, 1867

 The Preamble to the Act affirms that Canada is to be federally united "under the Crown of the United Kingdom of Great Britain and Ireland, with a Constitution similar in principle to that of the United Kingdom".

+Section 2 of the act (repealed in 1893) provided that the references to the Queen (i.e. Queen Victoria) included her successors.